rainwithcode/rainwithcode/README.md

 # Hi 💧 I'm Rain!
 ## Software Developer

-I am a self-taught software developer with a focus on web experiences that make everyday life simpler.
+I am a software developer with a focus on web experiences that make everyday life simpler.

 - 🌎 If it’s raining, I might already be nearby